yuriimproof/fund-me-remix/README.md

-# FundMe - Ethereum Crowdfunding Smart Contract
+# FundMe - Ethereum Sepolia Crowdfunding Smart Contract

 A simple Ethereum-based crowdfunding smart contract that allows users to send ETH and automatically converts the value to USD using Chainlink Price Feeds.